ivanka2012/WallEDecomp/README.md

 Parts of the source code are lifted from [the Ratatouille (GBC) decompilation project](github.com/ZounaDecomp/RatDecomp).
 Thanks Vi and Sabe!

-Parts of the source code are from ZOUNA.rar, the engine source code for [Shaun White Snowboarding](https://en.wikipedia.org/wiki/Shaun_White_Snowboarding).
+Parts of the source code are from ZOUNA.rar which contains most of the engine source code for [Shaun White Snowboarding](https://en.wikipedia.org/wiki/Shaun_White_Snowboarding).
 It also uses ZOUNA, the game engine for WALL-E. *Before you get your hopes up too high, this game has way too many differences compared to WALL-E because it's Ubisoft's fork, not Asobo's.
 It's a useful reference, but personally [I](https://github.com/ivanka2012) wouldn't bet my life on decompiling WALL-E on this reference alone.*